Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Backend/Java/CAP Java Backend.md

 source:
 aliases:
 ---
+> [!toDo] Not the CAP language choice at Tchibo at the moment
+> Considering that SAPUI5 is a JavaScript/ TypeScript runtime and already requires ABAP developers to be proficient in it for SAP Fiori extensions I would recommend against promoting CAP Java.
+As quality of coding comes largely by experience managing a third language (ABAP, JavaScript/ TypeScript) is not helpful.
+I would hence not mention it as a separate topic.

 **Backend Development with [[Java]]/[[Spring Boot]] in the SAP [[SAP Capire|CAP]] Framework** The SAP [[SAP Capire|Cloud Application Programming]] Framework also supports **[[Java]]** as a runtime, based on **[[Spring Boot]]**.
 The [[Java]] implementation is particularly aimed at development teams that prefer enterprise-grade solutions and the established [[Spring Boot]] ecosystem.